How to look after your pension savings

 Check your plan value

-Your plan value is a good gauge of the hard work you’re doing in saving for your future.
-You can check the value of your savings using our online service or our app.
-Around three quarters of customers using our app will login at least once a month to check their plan value with some people using it ten times a month.
+Your plan value is a good gauge of the hard work you’re doing to save for your future.
+You can check the value of your Royal London pension savings using our online service or our app.

 It’s up to you how often you check your plan value.
-But if you choose to do so regularly, bear in mind that it’s likely there will be times when you see the value of your pension go down as well as up and it could mean you get back less than you invested.
+But if you choose to do so regularly, bear in mind that it’s likely there will be times when you see the value of your pension go down as well as up and you could get back less than you invested.
 Your pension is a long-term investment and it’s quite normal to see these kind of fluctuations.
-Although there are no guarantees, over time pension values generally go up despite these short-term ups and downs.

 Keep an eye on your investments